 Little Things.
 Here’s where you can get creative.
 Decorate your fairy garden with little items found or created.
 Pinecones trees, stick teepees, stones for benches or garden paths all give the fairy garden an au naturel feeling.
-Many nurseries are now carrying miniature “fairy house” items but you can scour your own toy boxes for the just right accessory: a petite teacup could become a fountain or reflection pool, little flags from hors d’oeuvres designate fairy territory, large marbles become garden globes.
+Many nurseries are now carrying miniature “fairy house” items but you can scour your own toy boxes for the just-right accessory: a petite teacup could become a fountain or reflection pool, little flags from hors d’oeuvres designate fairy territory, large marbles become garden globes.
 We love this popsicle stick house (and table and chair set) over at DIY Family.
-Also try aquarium stores for tiny castles and similar structures.
-And don’t forget LEGOs!
+Also, try aquarium stores for tiny castles and similar structures.
+And don’t forget LEGO bricks!

 Create Your Fairy Kingdom

 Fill your pot with soil.
 If you have any larger “structural” items such as a tiny house, put that in place before you plant.
 Designate an area where you will put your garden path.
 Most of the smaller items can be added after or in some cases on top of the plants.

 Make sure your plants have been watered but aren’t still soaking wet.